oracle-livelabs/database/db-23ai-fundamentals/new-schema-level-privileges/new-schema-level-privileges-15.md

     -- Drop users if they already exist
     DROP USER IF EXISTS hr_user CASCADE;
     DROP USER IF EXISTS it_user CASCADE;
-    DROP USER IF EXISTS it_manager CASCADE;
     </copy>
     ```
     ![drops users and roles](images/a.png " ")

 3. We will next create users.
-We will begin with a placeholder password.
 To change the password for the users use the "alter user identified by "new password" command.
-With the syntax below for distinct users, make sure to replace `new_password_here` to your new password(needs one uppercase letter and atleast one number).
-Throughout this workshop we will use the Oracle123long password.
+Throughout this workshop we will use Oracle123long for the password.

     ```
     <copy>
     -- Create users
-    CREATE USER hr_user IDENTIFIED BY Placeholder1;
+    CREATE USER hr_user IDENTIFIED BY Oracle123long;
-    CREATE USER it_user IDENTIFIED BY Placeholder2;
+    CREATE USER it_user IDENTIFIED BY Oracle123long;
-    CREATE USER it_manager IDENTIFIED BY Placeholder3;
     </copy>
     ```
     ![creates users](images/1a.png " ")

-    This will change the password for hr_user
+    If you'd like to change the password for the individual users, you'd run the following and make sure to replace `new_password_here` with your new password(needs one uppercase letter and atleast one number).
     ```
     <copy>
     ALTER USER hr_user IDENTIFIED BY  </copy>new_password_here;